The first step on the road to recovery and reconciliation.

 At the engagement session, and referenced throughout all six across the country, survivors told of separations that led to personal struggles over a lifetime.
 Some survivors came forward and told their stories for the first time, living lives as best as possible as functioning adults but carrying enormous trauma only released through these sessions.
 It is the first step of healing for many people and families.

 As part of five pillars of reconciliation, reclamation of land, culture and kinship were major themes heard from Métis survivors.
 The five specific pillars are reparations; apologies from provincial and federal governments; commemorations that include remembrance and education; accountability that involves acknowledgement and transparency of mistakes made by policymakers, government officials and law enforcement; and healing of survivors.

 Information and direction from survivors from the engagement sessions are providing key input and recommendations to the Métis Nation in its efforts to reconcile the injustices suffered by Métis due to the Sixties Scoop.
 This reconciliation process for Métis Sixties Scoop survivors is independent and separate from any class action litigation claim.

-A “What We Heard Report” will be produced to inform a Métis Nation Sixties Scoop framework that focuses on reconciliation, repatriation, healing, and justice for Métis Nation Sixties Scoop Survivors.
+The “What We Heard” report to inform a Métis Nation Sixties Scoop framework that focuses on reconciliation, repatriation, healing, and justice for Métis Nation Sixties Scoop Survivors is now available.